for any questions about the workshop call us anytime! (818) 432-1234 x 115

 The deadline for competition changes is 3 weeks prior to the convention.
 No changes will be accepted after this date.

 SOLOS: Each dancer may compete only ONE solo in the Finals Competition.
-Solo entries are on a first-come, first-serve basis.
+Any dancer competing a finals solo must be registered to compete in a group, line, extended line or production.
+No exceptions!!
+Solo entries are on a first-come, first-served basis.
 Time is limited!!
-Any dancer competing a solo must be registered to compete in a group, line, extended line or production.
-No exceptions!!
 Solos DO NOT need to pre-qualify.